SavannahHQ/Savannah/README.md

 ## Setting up Savannah

-**WARNING** Savannah is still in very early development and still has a lot of usability rough edges and missing functionality.

 To log in to Savannah go to http://localhost:8000/login and log in.

 Once logged in you will need to go to the Django admin (http://localhost:8000/admin) and create a new `Community` record.